-It’s a judgement call but an important one since overdoing it could worsen my symptoms or put me at risk for an attack.
-Taking the time to check in with my body and listen to what it’s telling me has been a huge part of my asthma care.
+It's a judgment call, but an important one since overdoing it could worsen my symptoms or put me at risk for an attack.
+Taking the time to check in with my body and listen to what it's telling me has been a massive part of my asthma care.

 I'd recommend checking out his work.
 It's given me a different perspective on food and wellness.
 It's helped me make the best lifestyle decisions while improving asthma's effect on my life.

-When I’m not reading Pollan’s books, I’m likely listening to one of Christy Harrison’s podcasts or reading her latest newsletter.
-She believes in health at every size and intuitive eating, all of which has helped me feel better about my food decisions.
+When I'm not reading Pollan's books, I'm likely listening to one of Christy Harrison's podcasts or reading her latest newsletter.
+She believes in health at every size and intuitive eating, which have helped me feel better about my food decisions.

 Many of them are healthcare professionals, bloggers, and chronic-illness warriors.
-The podcasts cover a broad range of topics, from living with health conditions to current events and how the news affects our health.
+The podcasts cover various topics, from living with health conditions to current events and how the news affects our health.

-It’s truly food for thought.
-Body positivity and the concepts that Christy believes in have helped me put more faith into my body’s capabilities.
+It's truly food for thought.
+Body positivity and the concepts that Christy believes in have helped me put more faith in my body's capabilities.